-Ginger has a warm, sweet aroma and lemony flavour, the pungency varies from delicate to hot.
+Ginger has a warm, sweet aroma and lemony flavor, the pungency varies from delicate to hot.

 Ground ginger contains calcium, potassium, phosphorus, magnesium, sodium, niacin, Vitamin A and magnesia.
-Ginger can add flavour, round of flavour and enhance particular flavours.
+Ginger can add flavor, round of flavor and enhance particular flavors.

-While ginger is used throughout the world, its primary popularity as a savoury spice is in Asian countries such as India, Korea, China, and South East Asia.
+While ginger is used throughout the world, its primary popularity as a savory spice is in Asian countries such as India, Korea, China, and South East Asia.

 Ginger is one of the oldest and more popular medicinal spices.
-It has the warming effect on stomachs soothes digestion, and is traditionally used to neutralise toxins, decrease acidity and increase blood circulations.
+It has the warming effect on stomachs soothes digestion, and is traditionally used to neutralize toxins, decrease acidity and increase blood circulations.

 It is available by 100g, 500g and 1kg.